Bluff Branch: Mokomoko Harbour Branch

 During the construction phase of the Bluff Branch, contractors found that landing urgent supplies at the Invercargill wharf could prove difficult due to the worsening danger of the New River estuary silting up dangerous sand bars.
 Contractors were having a difficult time building over and around the upper reaches of the estuary and getting equipment into the area proved troublesome.
-At the mouth of the estuary was the moderately deep and weather sheltered entry to the Mokomoko inlet.
+At the mouth of the estuary was the moderately deep and weather-sheltered entry to the Mokomoko inlet.
 A Jetty already existed at the eastern side of the inlet entrance for the local settlers and at one point was promoted as an alternative to both Campbelltown and Invercargill's port ambitions.
 It was decided to lay a spur line off the still incomplete Bluff mainline to the jetty which consisted of a large curve that required deep drains on each side.
 The junction points faced Awarua with a small flag station controlling the points.

 The branch was only ever useful as a supply line and few passengers were carried, mainly from the small coastal steamers that would land at the jetty instead of risking the voyage up to Invercargill.
 When the new wharf at Bluff Harbour opened, the Mokomoko jetty fell into disuse.
 The railway remained until a change of gauge day on 18 December 1875 when it was decided to close the line instead of re-gauging it.
 The rails were taken up and used elsewhere.

-Thanks to the well-built drain canals on each side of the formation, the original route is still visible and easily traced on Google Earth as a large curve leading to the old jetty, in which piles still remain.